duniter/duniter/doc/Protocol.md

 * A transaction must have at least 1 source
 * A transaction must have at least 1 recipient
 * A transaction must have at least 1 signature
-* A transaction must exactly same number of signatures and issuers
+* A transaction must have exactly the same number of signatures and issuers
-* A transaction's indexes' (`Inputs` field) value must be less or equal to `Issuers` line count
+* A transaction's indexes' (`Inputs` field) value must be less than or equal to the `Issuers` line count
-* A transaction must have its issuers appear at least once in `Inputs` field, where an issuer is linked to `INDEX` by its position in `Issuers` field.
+* A transaction must have its issuers appear at least once in the `Inputs` field, where an issuer is linked to `INDEX` by its position in the `Issuers` field.
 First issuer is `INDEX = 0`.
-* A transaction's `Inputs` amount sum must be equal to `Ouputs` amount sum.
+* A transaction's `Inputs` amount sum must be equal to the `Ouputs` amount sum.
 * A transaction cannot have two identical `Inputs`

 ## Implementations

 ### APIs

-UCP does not imposes a particular API to deal with UCP data.
-Instead, UCP prefers to allow for any API definition using [Peer](#peer) document, and then leting peers deal themselves with the API(s) they prefer.
+UCP does not impose any particular APIs to deal with UCP data.
+Instead, UCP prefers to allow for any API definitions using [Peer](#peer) document, and then letting peers deal with the API(s) they prefer themselves.

-At this stage, only [Duniter HTTP API](/HTTP_API.md) (named BASIC_MERKLED_API) is known as a valid UCP API.
+At this stage, only the [Duniter HTTP API](/HTTP_API.md) (named BASIC_MERKLED_API) is known as a valid UCP API.

 ## References